By: Kara Franker

 Coral Gables is known for its entertainment and theater community.
 Located in the heart of Miracle Mile, you can’t miss the historic Actor’s Playhouse at Miracle Theatre which puts on both Broadway showstoppers and local productions for both adults and children.
 Past performances have included classics like West Side Story, The Toxic Avenger, Joseph and the Amazing Technicolor Dreamcoat, In the Heights and more.

 Inside the luxurious Biltmore Hotel, you’ll find a small local theater called GableStage, which was originally founded in 1979 as Florida Shakespeare Theatre.
-Bringing together international talent and the best of local actors, directors and writers perform Broadway-style shows.
+Bringing together international talent and the best of local actors, directors and writers produce Broadway-style shows.
 This award-winning theater produces everything from classical and contemporary hits, to shows written by up-and-coming South Florida playwrights.

 The Coral Gables Art Cinema is an art house theater that plays top independent, foreign and documentary films like “Summer Wars,” “Paprika,” “Dazed and Confused” and “Lost in Translation.”
 Movies play almost daily, and interested visitors can visit the location’s website for movie dates and times.